Blues guitar

 Playing blues on the guitar involves a deep immersion into the roots of this music genre, where each note tells a story.
 Blues guitarists develop a sensitivity for improvisation and personalization of songs, making each performance unique.

-Whether using a pick or finger-picking, the blues guitar offers a range of captivating sounds, taking each performance on a journey through the soul of the blues.
+Whether played with a pick, a slide, or using finger-picking techniques, the blues guitar offers a rich palette of captivating sounds, making each performance a journey into the soul of the blues.

 The course